High Speed Rail (London–West Midlands) Act 2017

 Overview

-This bill makes amendments to the High Speed Rail (London - West Midlands) Act 2017, primarily focusing on adjustments to land acquisition processes, traffic regulation, and updates to various schedules within the original act.
-These changes aim to streamline the construction of Phase One of High Speed 2, addressing issues related to land ownership, traffic management, and administrative processes.
+This bill makes amendments to the High Speed Rail (London - West Midlands) Act 2017.
+The key changes relate to land acquisition, traffic regulations, and administrative adjustments, primarily impacting the construction of Phase One of High Speed 2.

 Description